raymondEDS/raymondEDS.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 My name is Raymond and I am an engineer, machine learning researcher, and most importantly an **educator**.
-Feel free to check out my [LinkedIn](https://www.linkedin.com/in/raymondzeds/) and my [GitHub](https://github.com/raymondEDS) and do not be afraid to reach out if you have any questions or potential collaborations!
-I am open to collaborating in machine learning in my domain expertise (NLP, Supply Chain, Education), teaching public speaking, or software development work.
+Feel free to check out my [LinkedIn](https://www.linkedin.com/in/raymondzeds/) or [GitHub](https://github.com/raymondEDS) and do not be afraid to reach out if you have any questions or potential collaborations!
+I am open to collaborating in machine learning in my domain expertise (NLP, Computer Vision, Causal Inference, Experimental Design, Supply Chain, Education), teaching public speaking, or software development work.

 Work Experience
 ======
 Professionally, I have worked as an engineer in the supply chain/logistics/manufacturing domain for 5+ years!
 I started my full-time career on the front lines of manufacturing lines at [3M](https://www.3m.com/) as an operations engineer, then worked my way to corporate where I became the manufacturing lead for a global supply chain.
 In 2020, I made a career change to software engineering working on warehouse management systems (WMS) for [Chewy.com](https://www.chewy.com/).
-Currently, I work as an advanced specialist developer (senior-level software engineer) for [Resmed](https://www.resmed.com/en-us/) as the lead developer for the WMS system.
+Currently, I work as the lead developer [Resmed](https://www.resmed.com/en-us/)'s WMS.

 Research Experience
 ======